cmvallat/party-push-backend/README.md

 This backend uses the .NET6 framework (C# code) and the CQRS pattern.
 It writes to an AWS RDS instance.

-See "party-push" repo for the corresponding frontend of the app.

 Target v1 release date: October 2nd, 2023.